mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 5 Cr1250

 GENERAL SURVIVAL GEAR

 These items are applicable in many environments and include meals, water and the means to carry such sustenance.
-A human Traveller in the field will require at least three litres of water and two units of caloric- dense (often dehydrated) sustenance per day.
+A human Traveller in the field will require at least three litres of water and two units of caloric-dense (often dehydrated) sustenance per day.
 Heavy exertion, extreme heat or cold and other factors may increase these requirements by a factor of two or more.

 BACKPACK

 A basic carrying bag with shoulder straps and external pockets.
 Most backpacks have an internal capacity of 30– 60 litres volume and can support double that volume of